 The hot dip leaves a thicker coating of zinc compared to electro-galvanising.
 This plating offers better durability, but it’s not suitable for all parts.
 Smaller nuts, bolts, and threaded parts need a thinner layer of zinc to maintain their original features and function.
 The protection provided by hot-dip galvanizing is insufficient for products that will be constantly exposed to corrosive materials such as acids, including acid rain and outdoor uses.

 This graphic compares the amount of material added to steel parts using different plating processes:

 Is plating better than stainless steel?

-Chrome plating looks a lot like stainless steel, but how do they compare side-by-side?
+Chrome plating looks similar to stainless steel, but how do they compare side-by-side?

 Stainless steel is an alloy mix of chromium and nickel; it needs to contain at least 10.5% chromium to be considered stainless steel.
 Stainless steel is also resistant to corrosion and staining.
-It too is low maintenance and durable.
+It’s low maintenance and very durable.